Alden Page

 Detecting elevated crawl errors for a source

-For detecting "serious" errors, where we've seen 50 failed requests in a row, we'll set a permanent halt condition.
-Someone will have to manually troubleshoot the situation and switch the crawler back on for that source.
+For detecting more serious errors, where we've seen 50 failed requests in a row, we'll set a permanent halt condition.
+That will give us the chance to tune our software before resuming the crawl.

 last_50_statuses_key = f'statuslast50req:{source}'